Walkthrough: Setting Up and Using a Purchase Approval Workflow

-In the Search box, enter Approval User Setup, and then choose the related link.
+Choose the icon, enter Approval User Setup, and then choose the related link.

 You must set up an approver before you can set up users who require that approver's approval.
 Therefore, you must set up yourself before you set up Alicia.

 Set up the two approval users by filling the fields as described in the following table.